Aiven-Open/klaw-docs/docs/workflows/topic/my-topic-requests.md

 created by you here.
 This page also provides an audit log and a history of the topics and configuration requests created by you.

-The Requests are displayed in chronological order by 'Date Requested' with the most recent request at the top and the oldest request at the bottom.
+The requests are displayed in chronological order by 'Date Requested' with the most recent request at the top and the oldest request at the bottom.
 Additionally, on this page, you can find any request you and your team have made and its current status.